mmoreiradj/dog-api/README.md

-# CI-CD Advanced project
+# GItlab CI Demo

+Note: This project is originally hosted on a private Gitlab, it's on github for the sake of sharing it.

 ## Description

-The goal of the CI-CD advanced project is to make create a CI-CD of the dog-api and make use of trivy, a container scanner to look for vulnerabilities.
+The goal is to make create a CI pipeline for a NestJS api.
+It checks the code quality, if it builds and runs tests with jest.
+It also makes use of trivy, a container scanning tool to look for vulnerabilities.

+It also uses [husky](https://www.npmjs.com/package/husky) to run the tests and linting before each commit.

 We decided to setup our gitlab-runner in a kubernetes hosted on a Virtual machine.

 Note : We commented parts of the *Dockerfile* to explicitly introduce vulnerabilities.